How to Refine Your Customer Acquisition Strategy

 Today, when complex algorithms can help personalize the marketing messages delivered to customers, look for ways to tailor your offerings to the likes and dislikes of your target audience.
 As much as possible while following laws related to the collection of data, leverage the data you have on your current customer base to reach out to prospects on your website through:

 - New data collected through social media, email newsletters, and online surveys

 - Targeted discounts and customized special offers

 Increasingly, the ability to leverage emerging digital technologies will be a key element in your customer acquisition strategies.
-The good news is, employing these technologies can give you a competitive advantage over other businesses that fail to adopt these methods or do so at too slow a pace.
+By employing these technologies, you could gain a competitive advantage over other businesses that fail to adopt these methods or do so at too slow a pace.